bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

                 }
             }
         }
-        // We'll remove the input string from the set, as we don't it as a substring substrings.remove(input);
+        // We'll remove the input string from the set, as it's not a substring substrings.remove(input);
         return substrings;
     }